cortesruben98/OSProject3/README.md

 creat: unable to create a new cluster if the current one is full.
 In this case a directory will not be made.
 size: wont look past the first cluster of the directory.
 cd: wont look past the first cluster of the directory to find what its looking for.
+mv: fails to actually move the files
+open: doesnt rewrite the attribute in the directory